CarltonHenderson/carltonhenderson.github.io/_posts/2019-10-03-nc-makes-a-bad-web-server.md

 ## Moral

 Moral of the story?
 Netcat isn't foolproof and Chrome isn't as simple as you might think.
-It will retry failed connections apparently.
+Apparently it will retry connection which have been reset.

 ## Solution

-If you want to server a misc HTTP page and already have docker installed then just use a real web server like this:
+If you want to serve a misc HTTP page and already have docker installed then just use a real web server like this:

 `docker run --publish 0.0.0.0:8888:80 nginx`